Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration

-\textbf{Interaction Matrix.} The interaction matrix is a dynamic view which tells us, given a position in the prompt, which other position of the prompt should likely be attended soon after the current position by the model.
-Intuitively, the interaction matrix can be directly used to support the code navigation of a developer since it could recommend to the developer the likely next interesting piece of code at any point in time.
-We define the interaction matrix $\displaystyle \mS$ as a right stochastic matrix with size $n \times p$ where $n$ is the number of tokens in the prompt and $p$ is the number of admissible target positions in the prompt.
-We define two interaction matrices depending on the granularity of the target position $p$: (1) \textit{token-level}, where $\displaystyle \mS$ has size $n \times n$ where $n$ is the number of tokens in the prompt; (2) \textit{line-level}, where $\displaystyle \mS$ has size $n \times n_l$ where $n_l$ is the number of lines in the prompt.
-We represent the corresponding extraction function as $g_{inter}(\tA)$, which is a function that takes as input the attention tensor $\tA$ and returns the interaction matrix $\mS$.
-In particular, we distinguish between the two granularity levels using two functions $g_{token}$ and $g_{line}$ leading to $\mS_{token}$ and $\mS_{line}$ respectively.
+\textbf{Interaction Matrix.} It is a dynamic view that tells us, given a position in the prompt, which other position of the prompt is more deeply connected to it.
+We define an interaction matrix $\displaystyle \mS$ as a right stochastic matrix with size $n \times p$ where $n$ is the number of tokens in the prompt and $p$ is the number of admissible target positions in the prompt.
+We distinguish two kinds of interaction matrices depending on the granularity of the target position $p$, either pointing to another token or line in the source code (the latter being of interest primarily with developer tooling in mind, which is often line based).
+Respectively, we call them: (1) \textit{token-level}, where $\displaystyle \mS$ has size $n \times n$ where $n$ is the number of tokens in the prompt; (2) \textit{line-level}, where $\displaystyle \mS$ has size $n \times n_l$ where $n_l$ is the number of lines in the prompt.
+We use $g_{token}(\tA)$ and $g_{line}(\tA)$ to model two functions that take as input the tensor $\tA$ and output an interaction matrix, either $\mS_{token}$ or $\mS_{line}$ respectively.